-For many years, Truckee Tahoe Airport has used operational data but there has never been a comprehensive examination specific to night operations.
+For many years, Truckee Tahoe Airport has used operational data, but there has never been a comprehensive examination specific to night operations.
 Such a study would help Airport stakeholders understand the scale of and prognosis for night activity, and would provide decision-makers with information that is critical for ensuring the Truckee Tahoe Airport District operates in concert with its mission statement.
-This paper therefore analyzes data on curfew violations in 2011 through 2013, and also examines a smaller subset of operations during the FAA's definition of night for peak summer and winter periods at Truckee Tahoe.
-From the data, it attempts to understand the factors contributing to night operations at the Airport, to anticipate trends in such operations, and to identify measures the Board might take, should it decide action is appropriate.
+This paper therefore brings together